taylordaughtry/merge-request-triggers/README.md

 * To see logs including triggering pipelines run: `docker service logs -f <ENVIRONMENT>_mrt`

-* To see all webhook invocations go to: Project -> Settings -> Integrations, and click "Edit" for the webhook that you created above.<br>
+* To see all webhook invocations go to: Project -> Settings -> Integrations, and click "Edit" for the webhook that you created above.
-Application returns a lot of information - different HTTP codes for different cases, and HTTP body with more details, e.g. ID of the pipeline just created.<br>
+Application returns a lot of information - different HTTP codes for different cases, and HTTP body with more details, e.g. ID of the pipeline just created.
 Application is written in idempotent way, so you can retrigger any webhook without adverse affect (no duplicate pipelines will be created).